ashot-gimishyan/Algorithms-and-DataStructures/README.md

-# algorithms-and-data-structures
+# Algorithms-And-Data-Structures

-Fall, 2021, @ashot-gimishyan
+@ashot-gimishyan

 MIPT — Moscow Institute of Physics and Technology

-Phystech School of Applied Mathematics and Informatics
+Phystech School of Applied Mathematics and Computer Science